 Controllers with very good polling rate don’t guarantee a good gaming experience; ergonomics, functionality, and compatibility are top priorities

-My Favorite Controllers with Great Polling Rates
+My Favorite Controllers with High Polling Rates

 - Gamesir G7 SE – 250-500-1000Hz